GyroSuperintelligence/BabyLM/guides/Genetics.md

 * **Statistics and Utilisation:**
   Use the policy helper `export_knowledge_statistics(store_path, output_path)` (in `baby.policies`) to dump entry counts, confidence distributions and storage metrics.

-**Token-Aware Architecture:**
+**Token-Level Architecture:**

-The system now operates on token boundaries rather than individual bytes, aligning internal physics with semantic units.
+The system operates exclusively on token boundaries using LEB128 physics, aligning internal physics with semantic units.
 The tokenizer serves as an "active internal decoder" rather than just a passive I/O adapter, leveraging the BERT tokenizer's inherent knowledge of token-to-byte mappings as a first-class component.
+All generation and learning occurs at the token level, with byte-level processing serving only as the physical substrate for token representation.

 **Implementation and Interface:**